Sicheng886/corona-statistic/README.md

-# Vib the phone
+# Corona-statistic

-this is a simple react webpage using android navigator.vibrate() api to make custom vibration.
+This is a simple web app using React and Rechart to visualise the current corona virus on global.
+Through the JUH api.

 using **npm start** to start the project.

-You can make custom preset vibrations in **/src/vibType.json** .